 The Angoff derived mark for the MTF and SBA sections are summated and a reduction applied to allow for one standard error of measurement (SEM).
-The SEM is derived using a method which uses data from every candidate response to every question and derives a statistic which reports the reliability of the test, the KR-20 (see below).
+The SEM is derived using the standard deviation of the performance of the candidates and the KR-20 (see below).
 In the MCQ Exam, the applied SEM consistently reduces the pass mark in the candidates' favour by a further 9-10 marks.
 Furthermore, where statistical analysis derives marks that are not whole numbers, these are rounded down to again favour the candidates.

-The KR-20 is derived as a measure of internal reliability of the Examination and is influenced by the quality and the number of test items, the candidate performance on every test item and the variance thereof.
+The KR-20 is derived as a measure of internal reliability of the Examination and reflects the number of test items, the candidate performance on every test item and the variance thereof.
 The combined KR-20 of the last three papers has been between 0.89-0.9 reflecting a reassuringly high reliability of testing.
-(At the last three sittings, the KR-20 for the MTF section was between 0.88-0.93 and the SBA section between 0.65-0.69, the latter reflecting the lower number of questions).
+(At the last three sittings, the KR-20 for the MTF section was between 0.87-0.89 and the SBA section between 0.51-0.61, the latter reflecting the lower number of questions).

-Attendee numbers across the current examination year (1184) continues the year on year upward trend seen in the last five years.
-The pass rates in this examination year sittings (75.8%, 55.8% and 60.69%) were slightly higher than the mean pass rate of the previous 4 years.
-(56.5%).
+Attendee numbers across the current examination year (1177) continues the year on year upward trend seen in the last five years.
+The pass rates in this examination year sittings (57.1%, 58.3% and 51.9%) were broadly in line with the mean pass rate of the last 5 years.
+(57.3%).

-The nominal pass rates in the SBA section continue to be significantly higher (mean 74.4%) than the MTF section (Mean 42.7%) and appear to be improving when looking at the mean nominal pass rates of the two sections over the previous four years (73.9% and 41.1% respectively).
+The nominal pass rates in the SBA section continue to be significantly higher (mean 74.4%) than the MTF section (Mean 42.7%) and almost identical to the mean nominal pass rates of the two sections over the last five years (42.9% and 74.4% respectively).
 The higher performance of candidates in the SBA section offsets what would otherwise be a lower overall pass rate.
 This has been a consistent observation over the last five years.

-Percentage pass rates for MCQ over last 5 years (15 sittings)
+Percentage pass rates for MCQ over last 7 years (21 sittings)